251027-Java/WalkerD/GitBashNotes.md

 absolute file path - a file path starting with / that soecifies a wunique location relative file path - a file path starting with . that defines the relation to the current working directory

+## Git Notes
+git status - display the status of the repo

+git add <filename> - adds file and its changes to staging

+git commit - create a saved stage

+git init - initialize a new local repo

+git log - display history of commits